 Traffic and cars

-Cycling on British roads is definitely not easy.
+Cycling on British roads is definitely not easy!
 Lots of drivers go very fast and have little tolerance for cyclists.
 Many times they overtake you with not much distance to spare between you and the car.
 It’s definitely not pleasant and quite scary.
+You could be quickly knocked over and injured by a speeding car and although you could always claim for your injuries, I don’t think it’s worth the stress and the hassle.
 For this reason I always look for ways to avoid really busy roads and try and create cycling routes which would minimise the risk for me.
 So before I started cycling to work I tested the route at the weekend and found the safest option for me.
 I recommend you do the same.

 Unfortunately, no matter how safe your route may seem, you still have to cross the roundabouts and roads.
 I learnt that most of the drivers don’t indicate so you don’t know where they are going.
 If you are not sure whether they are going your way, don’t risk it and just wait.
 It’s really frustrating that drivers don’t indicate but not much you can do about it.
 Just be extra careful, always wait when in doubt and look at the direction of their wheels to help you decide.